How Much Does A Medical Billing Software Cost

 Additional Costs

 Beyond the primary software expense, the cost of medical billing software depends upon a range of factors.
-These include the setup fee, training, and ongoing maintenance.
-For instance, training packages can range from $150 to $500, depending on the provider.
-If you opt for an annual maintenance, updates, and staff training package, that could add up to $15,000 to $20,000 yearly.
+These include the setup fee, customization, training, and ongoing maintenance.
+For instance:

 Factors Influencing Medical Billing Software Costs

-When assessing medical billing and coding software cost, several key factors influence pricing:
+When assessing medical billing and coding software cost, several key factors should be considered:

 Key Factors Influencing Medical Billing Software Costs